Peter Decherney

 Peter Decherney is an award-winning documentary filmmaker, fine art photographer, and author.
 He holds the Edmund J. and Louise W. Kahn Endowed Chair in the Humanities at the University of Pennsylvania, where he is Professor of Cinema & Media Studies and Director of the Penn Global Documentary Institute.

 Peter is the author or editor of seven books including HOLLYWOOD’S COPYRIGHT WARS: FROM EDISON TO THE INTERNET and HOLLYWOOD: A VERY SHORT INTRODUCTION.
-He has also written for The New York Times, Forbes, and Inside Higher Ed, among many other publications.
+His writing has also appeared in The New York Times, Forbes, and Inside Higher Ed, among many other publications.

-His photographs of global Jewish communities have been exhibited in museums, galleries, and universities, and his book of photography, ENDLESS EXODUS: THE JEWISH EXPERIENCE IN ETHIOPIA is forthcoming.
+His photographs of global Jewish communities have been exhibited in New York, Los Angeles, Miami, and Philadelphia, and his book of photography, ENDLESS EXODUS: THE JEWISH EXPERIENCE IN ETHIOPIA, is forthcoming in Spring 2026.

 Peter has been an Academy of Motion Picture Arts and Sciences Scholar, a fellow of the American Council of Learned Societies, and a U.S. State Department Arts Envoy to Myanmar.
 He is an award-winning teacher, whose open online course on the history of Hollywood has enrolled more than 80,000 learners.
 He also holds a secondary appointment at the Annenberg School for Communication and an affiliation with the Penn Law Center for Technology, Innovation, and Competition.